-The personal information we hold about business contacts may be shared with:
+The personal data we hold about business contacts may be shared with:

-- companies who process personal information on Paragon‘s behalf such as providers of cloud CRM or hosting solutions;
+- companies who process personal data on Paragon‘s behalf such as providers of cloud CRM or hosting solutions;

 - professional advisors, for example accountants, lawyers or other consultants; and

 In accordance with the Data Protection Laws, our legal basis for collecting and storing personal data about you is that such processing is necessary for our legitimate interests in running and promoting our business, or your consent, as applicable.

 Personal data of suppliers and professional advisors